azabelmena/Dotfiles/README.md

 - `cayley` (Arthur Cayley)
     - A system76 Thelio desktop.
 This is my main machine, and the one that sees the most upates.
+- `fermat` (Pierre de Fermat)
+    - Configurations for buildiong a NixOS bootable recovery and installation media.
+    - This is the most minimal configuration out of all of them, as it's intended to live on a usb stick.
 - `lovelace` (Ada Lovelace)
     - This configuration is meant for KVM virtual machines using qemu.
-This is also the most minimal config out of all of them, as it is meant to be accessed through ssh.
+    - This is second most minimal config out of all of them, as it is meant to be accessed through ssh.
 - `noether` (Emmy Noether)
     - An Apple M2 MacBook Pro.